emard/LibXSVF-ESP/README.md

     [ ] fix memory leaks, if WEB TCP connection is broken, it won't free() what it had malloc()'d
-    [ ] make first page be aupload page
+    [ ] make upload page be the home page
     [ ] SD card support
     [ ] OLED and buttons support
     [ ] websvf AP mode
     [ ] progress bar
-    [ ] after upload show status like success or error
+    [ ] after upload show status, elapsed time, success or error [ ] test websvf on ESP8266
+    [ ] SPI or DMA (remote control on ESP32) acceleration